-Hey guys.
-Ken Courtright from Today’s Growth Growing Business Today.
-This is part 2 of the 4 part series on what I am going to call Purpose Dreams Struggles, the Why.
-All motivational type of stuff.
-Just got done with our digital footprint Philadelphia and I was very swayed by my wife’s talk that I took out a few of the upcoming podcasts.
+This is part two of a four-part series on what I’m going to call Purpose, Dreams, Struggles and the Why.
+It’s all motivational type of stuff.
+We were done with our Digital Footprint in Philadelphia.
+I was swayed by my wife’s talk that I took out a few of the upcoming podcasts.
 We can do those later.
-They were very tactical and it is critical that I put into this podcast series we are on podcast 41 or 42.
-I have just been forgetting about how important having a dream is, a purpose.
-What role it plays in a business.
-I have got just some of the most incredible stories to share on this podcast.
-So I am going to jump right in.
+They were tactical and critical that I put it into this show series.
+We’re on podcast number 42.
+I’ve been forgetting about how important having a dream and purpose is and what role it plays in a business.
+I’ve got some of the most incredible stories to share on this show.
+It’s awesome.
+I want to jump right in.

-And then in my early years in business, to say I had struggles, would be an understatement.
-We went about 5 years trying to meet payroll every month, every month.
-It was just this rat in a gerbil cage trying to just make ends meet.
-We were growing like weeds but I could never keep any money in the bank.
-But we broke through like 1997-98.
-We finally got things settled.
-Built in whats called trailer expenses which is a profit line that no matter what goes up and down, you still maintain a profit.
-We started to become what I call a big boy company.
-After about 7 or 9 years.
-So I put some of the business struggles represented by some photographs.
-And underneath it, I put some of our business accomplishments.
-We had a chain of video stores.
-We had a national sign company.
-We had 400 signs put up in Alaska by 1999.
-So, we had done some stuff.
-So I put that up because I had just come out of a monumental storm.
-I mean we almost lost everything.
-Blockbuster, Family Video, Hollywood Video, they all came in within a few month period of time and just literally inihaliated our video store chain.
-So we barely survived that.
-We barely survived the lack of revenue for our other company.
-It was terrible.
-It was absolutely terrible.
+In my early years in business, to say I had struggles would be an understatement.
+We went about five years trying to meet payroll every month.
+It was this rat in a gerbil cage trying to make ends meet.
+We were growing weed, but I could never keep any money in the bank.
+We broke through in 1997 or 1998.
+We finally got things settled, built in what’s called a trailer of expenses, which is a profit line that no matter what goes up and down you still maintain a profit.
+It started to become what I call a big boy company after about 7 or 9 years.
+I put some of the business struggles represented by some photographs and underneath it, I put some of our business accomplishments.
+We had a chain of video stores, a national sign company, 400 signs put up in Alaska by 1999.
+We had done some stuff.

-So, what I began doing and I have got now 25 years under my belt of about 12 to 13 verticals where I have the challenges at the top.
+We started in 1992 and lo and behold from 2000 to 2010, in those ten years I had another period of a few ups and downs emotionally, mentally, business-wise, employee-wise, staff-wise, opening offices, closing offices, hiring the right people, letting the right people go.
+We have had a nice roller coaster here, always maintaining growth in revenues the whole way through.
+What I began doing and I’ve got years under my belt of 12 to 13 verticals where I have the challenges at the top.
 What were the struggles?
 What was I dealing with?
 What did we have in front of us?
-And then at the bottom, I don’t show necessarily how were broke through, but I show the results of what happened because I maintained my head strongness of that written goal and that personal goal.
-And I just didn’t stop until we hit it.
-Then we hit it.
-Then I would try something else, have another challenge cuz we grew again.
+At the bottom, I don’t show necessarily how we broke through, but I show the results of what happened because I maintained being headstrong of that written and personal goal.
+I didn’t stop until we hit it.
+We’d hit it and try something else and have another challenge because we grew again.

-The next day Saturday, this gal sits through the conference and she tells this whole story to Brian Smith Sunday night.
-She sits through the conference Saturday, not realizing that those 3 partners were so moved by that phone call that they got on the phone.
-They called all of their investors.
-And they an A and B round of funding.
-They called everybody that put in any money in or around A or B, what they just had learned, what they had decided to do Friday and why they changed their mind and why they are now resolute to take this company to the top.
-Listen to this guys.
-On Saturday afternoon, they raised 1 million dollars of new funding and kept the doors open.
-Now the company is alive and well and growing again.
-They are back in business and not one employee knew they almost closed shop.
+The next day, Saturday, She tells this whole story to Brian Smith on a Sunday night.
+She sits through the conference Saturday, not realizing that those three partners were so moved by that phone call that they got on the phone and called all of their investors and had I believe an A and B round of funding.
+They called everybody that put in any money in round A or B, what they had learned, decided to do Friday, why they changed their mind and why they are now resolute to take this company to the top.
+On Saturday afternoon, they raised $1 million of new funding and kept the doors open.
+The company is alive and well and growing again.
+They’re back in business and not one employee knew that they almost closed shop.